danielljohnson/markets-demo/README.md

 create mysql database using schema.sql in markets-api

-install node modules in both markets-api and markets-ui directories and then install cucumber using
+install node modules in both markets-api and markets-ui directories and then install the follwing globally

     npm install -g cucumber
+    npm install -g mocha-phantomjs phantomjs

 install selenium and chrome driver (see selenium website for details), add to system path